Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Alternative medicine may be best and most useful for pets with chronic conditions.
 The pain of arthritis, for example, may be relieved with acupuncture, acupressure, or even gentle massage.
 Some horses feel the benefits of sports massage!
 Hydrotherapy can be beneficial for animals who have suffered an injury or undergone surgery.
-A dog with severe separation anxiety may benefit from the calming effects of aromatherapy; the same chamomile scent that can ease human nerves can help relax your pets.
-Keep in mind that animal noses are MUCH more sensitive than human noses; be sparing with your scents.
-Too much of a scent can do much more harm than good.

 I keep a spray bottle of white vinegar, and apple cider vinegar.
 I also keep oil, veg oil or mineral oil for their ears.
 I clean their ears out softly every day with a piece of cloth and oil.
 Then I spray their ears with the white vinegar if they are having ear problems, such as my Cocker Spaniel.
 If they are having much of a problem with yeast infections in the ears, I give them yogurt twice a week.
 If there is a bad yeast infection, I put Monostat 7 in the ear once a day for seven days.

 The apple cider vinegar and the white vinegar work as a flea repellant on dogs and cats.
 I spray them with it and work into their fur.
 The fleas will start hopping off about an hour later.
 They hate the smell.